ebeneditos/telegram.bot/docs/index.md

 # Attribution

-This tutorial is adapted from [`python-telegram-bot` Wiki](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-–-Your-first-Bot).
+This tutorial is inspired by [this tutorial](https://www.codementor.io/garethdwyer/building-a-telegram-bot-using-python-part-1-goi5fncay) and partially adapted from [`python-telegram-bot` Wiki](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-–-Your-first-Bot).